glanvl/takeon-validation-database-LU-2585/README.md

 # takeon-terraform
-Inital Azure Terraform script for Postgresql Database
+Inital AWS Terraform script for Postgresql Database

 # Installing and Setting up Terraform
 1. To install Terraform, find the appropriate package for your system and download it.
 Terraform is packaged as a zip archive.